carbon-language/carbon-lang/llvm/lib/Target/README.txt

 //===---------------------------------------------------------------------===//

-We should and produce and unaligned load from code like this:
+We should produce an unaligned load from code like this:

 v4sf example(float *P) {
   return (v4sf){P[0], P[1], P[2], P[3] };